citp/privacy-policy-historical/s/so/sos/sosonlinebackup.com.md

 Date

-This Privacy Policy was last revised on October 15, 2011.
+This Privacy Policy was last revised on May 18, 2012.

 Copyright © 2011 SOS Online Backup, Inc. All Rights Reserved.